 Allegretto Wavelight and VISX S4

-Dr. Mandel uses both the Allegretto Wavelight and VISX S4 wavefront and tracking lasers with the latest software and hardware upgrades.
+Dr. Mandel uses both the Allegretto Wavelight and VISX S4 wavefront and pupil/eye tracking lasers with the latest software and hardware upgrades.

 Traditionally, the excimer laser beam is centered on the eye in a team approach between the patient and the surgeon.
 Specifically, the patient is coached and encouraged to maintain fixation on a blinking light and the surgeon, using a joystick and subtle manipulations of the patient’s head, maintains fixation and centration on the patient’s pupil.